ritakenji/emu/README.md

   <h2 align="center">⭐ EMU App ⭐</h2>

   <p align="center">
-    A web application designed for users to track, analyse, and reflect on their emotional states over time.It facilitates personal emotional awareness and can be used in therapeutic settings or for individual self-reflection.
+    A web application to reflect on your daily emotions.
     </br>
     <a href="https://emu-ecru.vercel.app/">View Demo</a>
   </p>